 Relatively new to the scene is Gabb Wireless.
 This device offers unlimited talk and text and looks like a smartphone, but does not allow internet browsing, social media, apps, and more.
 It does have the ability to set an alarm and view calendars (but it’s not entirely clear if I can connect it to my child’s already created Google calendar).

 The one interesting thing about the Gabb is that it doesn’t appear that I can monitor my child’s text messages, or limit the use of texting to specific times of the day.
 For a phone touting to be the safe phone for kids, this seems to be a glaring omission.
-I could be wrong, as I haven’t personally tried it yet.
+I highly recommend the Pinwheel mentioned above over the Gabb.

 Coolpad Flip Phone

 For those of you still searching for a flip phone.
 Coolpad has your back.
 Coolpad actually has a variety of devices, including a GPS watch for kids if you don’t have Verizon, or don’t want to get a Verizon account.